Mental health emergencies: using a structured assessment framework

 Ivan McGlen Senior lecturer in emergency and unscheduled care, School of Health, University of Central Lancashire, Preston

-People who have mental health crises while attending emergency departments require immediate assessment and management, and staff need to be prepared to meet the specific needs of this patient group.
-This article provides an overview of the Public Psychiatric Emergency Assessment Tool, which is used by Lancashire Constabulary, among others, to share information with healthcare professionals.
-By using the tool, practitioners can organise and structure the information they acquire during patient assessments, and from accompanying carers, paramedics or police.
-They can then pass this information on to specialist mental health professionals.
+People who have mental health crises while attending emergency departments (EDs) require immediate assessment and management, and ED staff must be prepared to meet the specific needs of this client group.
+This article gives an overview of the public psychiatric emergency assessment tool (Wright et al 2008), which is used by, for example, the Lancashire Constabulary to share information with healthcare professionals.
+By using the tool, practitioners can organise and structure the information they acquire during patient assessments, and from accompanying carers, paramedics, or police.
+They can then pass this information on to mental health specialists.

 This article has been subject to double blind peer review